 1982 – DiMillo’s Floating Restaurant was started by Tony DiMillo.
 He had run a series of restaurants in Portland dating back to 1954 when he started Anthony’s on Fore Street.
 The restaurant is now run by Tony’s sons Steven and Johnny and his grandson Steven Jr. Ruski’s opened for business in 1982 and in 1985 R. Steven Harris bought the bar.
 He and his wife Rose (the namesake of Rosie’s) operated the restaurant until 2005 when it was sold to Josh Whaley, a longtime customer.

 1983 – Geno’s Rock Club was founded by Geno D’Alessandro.
 The club was originally located on Brown Street.
 According to The Bollard, D’Alessandro had also “owned the bar formerly known as The Brass Rail, on Forest Avenue, and had owned and operated various other eating and drinking establishments in New England.”
+Geary Brewing Company was incorporated becoming the first craft brewery in New England.
 The Dry Dock was founded, and back in 1983 Mark Gatti thought he’d run Mark’s Hot Dogs for “just a couple years”.
 Decades later he’s a fixture on the corner of Exchange and Middle Streets, rain or shine.
 Must See TV: watch this excellent documentary on Mark’s.

 1984 – Dyer’s Variety.